My Long COVID Treatment Strategy

 All the tests came back normal except vitamins B12 and D, so I supplement those.
 Read more

 Very late in my long COVID journey I had allergy testing.
+I believe if I had eliminated allergens sooner it could have helped me recover faster.

 Rest and Pace